 Wander around Cumberland Park

 Families looking for the best outdoor things to do in Nashville with kids can visit Cumberland Park.
 With 6.5 acres of fun alongside the Cumberland River, the public park features a play area with sand play, a bouncing pad, a maze, and a splash pad.
 It’s the perfect place to relax as a family and let kids run around too.
 A climbing wall and nature trail provide other activities for young explorers.
-The park is open from dawn until late at night, and the spray grounds (temporarily closed in 2021 due to needed repairs) are available during the summer through Labor Day.
+The park is open from dawn until late at night, and the spray grounds are available during the summer through Labor Day.

 Visit the Cheekwood Estate and Gardens

 Once a private family estate, Cheekwood Estate and Gardens now provides families an opportunity to explore 55 acres of botanical gardens.
 This arboretum also hosts a museum on-site.
 The 1.5-mile-long sculpture trail will surely capture families’ attention, while the 13 distinct gardens will provide varied vistas to roam.
 For example, train aficionados will love the TRAINS!
 Exhibit with trains running through tunnels, around corners, and across bridges among the greenery, as well as playing on an adjacent playscape.
 Timed-entry tickets are recommended in advance, and you can choose to visit the gardens only or add on mansion access to explore the art exhibitions.
 Cheekwood is closed on Mondays.